jimasp/behave-vsc/README.md

 # Behave VSC

-Provides a test explorer/runner, debugging, step navigation/autocompletion, autoformatting and snippets for Python behave tests.
-Built with the native Visual Studio Code Test API.
+This extension allows you to debug and run Python [behave](https://behave.readthedocs.io/) tests using the native Visual Studio Code Test API.
+It also provides step navigation, autocompletion, syntax highlighting, autoformatting and snippets.

 ## Features

 - Run or Debug behave tests, either from the test side bar or from inside a feature file.
 - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
+- Review test run results in code lens in feature file.
 - Run customisation via extension settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.)
 - "Go to Step Definition" from inside a feature file.
 (Default Alt+F12.)
 - "Find All Step References" from inside a step file.
 (Default Alt+F12.)
 - Quickly navigate between steps in the Step References Window.
 (Default F4 + Shift F4.)
 - Smart feature step auto-completion, for example typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
-- Feature file formatting (Default Ctrl+K,Ctrl+F), auto-indentation, keyword highlighting and snippets.
+- Feature file formatting (Default Ctrl+K,Ctrl+F), auto-indentation, syntax highlighting and snippets.
 - Supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)

 ![Behave VSC demo gif](https://github.com/jimasp/behave-vsc/raw/main/images/behave-vsc.gif)